apache/logging-log4cxx/src/site/markdown/usage.md

 is said to be a *parent* of a *child* logger if there are no ancestors between itself and the descendant logger.

-For example, the logger named *"com.foo"* is a parent of the logger named *"com.foo.Bar"*.
-Similarly, *"java"* is a parent of *"java.util"* and an ancestor of *"java.util.Vector"*.
+For example, the logger named *com.foo* is a parent of the logger named *com.foo.Bar*.
+Similarly, *java* is a parent of *java.util* and an ancestor of *java.util.Vector*.
 This naming scheme should be familiar to most developers.

 The root logger resides at the top of the logger hierarchy.
 It is